AnthonyFesenko/TransLink-data-analysis/readme.md

    ```sh
    docker logs -f cmpt353translinkdataanalysis
    ```
 7. If you see the logs similar to below, the collector is running as expected and realtime data will be collected until the program is stopped.
-If the colletor is not running as expected, please skip to <a href="#generating-visuals">Generating Visuals</a> in the next set.
+If the colletor is not running as expected, please skip to <a href="#generating-visuals">Generating Visuals</a>
    ```
    rt_position inserted, total length is ###
    rt_trip inserted, total length is ###